Spatial Information Design

 Jason’s expertise lies in working with information-heavy themes, and designing information-rich environments.
 Clarity and simplicity are the guiding principles in the search for solutions—eliminating the obvious and incorporating the meaningful.
 He focuses on content, functionality, intuitiveness and accessibiliyty.

 Jason’s deliverables are grounded in the disciplines of cartography, graphic design and wayfinding, and span both print and digital media.
-As a snapshot of the types of deliverables Jason can provide, explore these selected works (available from the home page).
-Alternatively, you can also view this automated slideshow of maps and related graphics.
+As a snapshot of the types of deliverables Jason can provide, explore these Selected Works.
+Alternatively, you can also view this Mapping and Graphics Slideshow.

 “Design is the intermediary between information and understanding.”

-Apart from the design and production of print and digital products, Jason also provides advice and consulting services, such as design audits, design direction and development, desktop-based research, project feasibility and analysis, workflow assessment, and wayfinding strategy and implementation.
+Apart from the design and production of print and digital products, Jason also provides advice and consulting services.
+This can include design audits, design direction and development, desktop-based research, project feasibility and analysis, workflow assessment, and wayfinding assessment, strategy and implementation.